Home Our Hope

 The first two verses of Revelation describe how the message got to us.

-The Revelation of Yeshua the Messiah, which God gave to him, to show his Servants what had been given to soon occur, and he symbolized it when he sent by his Angel to his Servant Yohannan, 2 who witnessed the word of God and the testimony of Yeshua the Messiah - everything whatever he saw.
+The Revelation of Yeshua the Messiah, which God gave to him, to show his servants what had been given to soon occur, and he symbolized it when he sent by his Angel to his servant Yohannan, 2 who witnessed the word of God and the testimony of Yeshua the Messiah - everything whatever he saw.
 (Revelation 1:1-2)

-In summary then, God gave this message to Jesus who turned it into beasts, horns, crowns, harlots, and all those things that make it hard to understand.
+In summary then, God gave this message to Jesus, who turned it into beasts, horns, crowns, harlots, and all those things that make it hard to understand.
 Then Jesus gave the message to an angel to give to John.

 Something is missing from the verses though.
 The message is given to an angel to give to John, but there is no mention of the angel giving the message to John.
 Surely John would have mentioned that.
 It would be expected in verse 3, but that is the start of the message.